bcgov/WES-engagement-states/README.md

 #### Interactive app

-A live version of the app is hosted at [https://daattali.com/shiny/engagement_states/](https://daattali.com/shiny/engagement_states/)
+A live version of the app, using mock data, is hosted at [(http://rshiny-test-bcstats-wes-engagement-dev.pathfinder.gov.bc.ca/sample-apps/wes1]((http://rshiny-test-bcstats-wes-engagement-dev.pathfinder.gov.bc.ca/sample-apps/wes1)

 To run the app locally: